-Each party must carry out consistency control on an on-going basis between its own model files and in relation to other parties' model files.
+Each party must carry out consistency control on an on-going basis between its own model files and other parties' model files.
+These must be included in the project timetable.

 A final interdisciplinary consistency control must be carried out on model files by completion of each phase or milestone.